old-user-1808559/capstone1808559/Labs/challenge_guide.md

         > **Note:** Ensure the region is set to **East US**.

-    - Deploy it in the a new resource group named `openaiagents`.
+    - Deploy it in resource group prefixed with `openaiagents`.

     - Obtain the necessary Azure OpenAI Key and Endpoint.